v4lerio/v4lerio/README.md

 ### Hi there 👋

-My name is Valerio!
-I spend most of my time on thinking 💭 and testing 👨‍💻

-I usually trust but always verify.

 Interests?
-InfoSec, security, intel, exploit dev, monitoring non public areas on the internet, fix security issues, and :running: :swimmer: :climbing:
+InfoSec, security, intel, exploit dev, see the fix reaching production, and :running: :swimmer: :climbing:

-Sporadically, I write on InfoSec online newspaper/s

-Blog? 🤔 cyberstuff.xyz
+cyberstuff.xyz

-👯 I’m open to collaborations!
-Feel free to ask me anything

 📫 You can reach me on [Twitter](https://twitter.com/valeriocestrone)